Docs » Configure your tests » Splunk RUM metrics integration

 Prerequisites πŸ”—

-Navigate to the run results page for the test you’re interested in monitoring.
-The metrics panel for each run result lists web vitals, performance timing, and other metrics.
-Each web vital shows how your metrics compare to the acceptable range.
+1. In Splunk Synthetic Monitoring, navigate to the run results page for the test you’re interested in monitoring.
+The metrics panel for each run result lists Web Vitals, performance timing, and other metrics.
+Each Web Vital shows how your metrics compare to the acceptable range.

-For example, this image shows the acceptable ranges for TBT.
-Select the flash light icon to open the sessions in Tag Spotlight in Splunk RUM.
-The visit count represents the number of users and synthetic tests that have interacted with the normalized URL specified in the test.
+2. Review the visits count to find the number of users and synthetic tests that have interacted with the normalized URL specified in the test.

 Shows how to toggle among four location options: global, country, region, city.